-Target Audiences Project events Project poster and leaflet Web portal Social Media LinkedIn, twitter Newsletter Webinars Project publications Key project results relevant to the target groups in particular Policy makers XX XX xx x XX XXX xxx Key interest: Responsible for ensuring the access to water of populations, policy makers need analytical and management tools adapted to the contexts.
-Also, LOTUS project will foster the exchange of best practices in that field on both 'sides' of the project Expected/wished sustainable main outcomes for this group: panel of best practices for implementing water-related innovation Networks, clusters and multipliers x xx xxx xxx XX x x Key interest: LOTUS approach to innovation will provide outcomes that are to be further replicated in other areas and enable various associations, networks, etc. to communicate to their communities about concrete solutions implemented on the field, Expected/wished sustainable main outcomes for this group : LOTUS intend to publish outcomes in water-related themes that will be targeting various decision makers.
-Water related networks will be invited to these discussions and thus benefit from LOTUS channel for reaching out to these stakeholders both in EU and India.
-Scientific community ххх x xx x XX ххх ххх Key interest: interested in the peer-reviewed (and non-refereed) publications Expected/wished sustainable main outcomes for this group: Publications Users xxx x x хх x xx хх Key interest:tailored solution addressingchallenges they are facing within their day to dayactivities.Expected/wished sustainable main outcomes forthis group:As an integrated solution, LOTUS willenhance the end-users' capacities to answer tothe challenges they are facing.
-Local intermediaries xxx xxx x xxx Хх ххх х Key interest: information about the development of the sensors and its impact on the community Expected/wished sustainable main outcomes for this group: Information on the local development of the project, flyers, events Final-users XX xxx x ХХ x xxx x Key interest:information about the quality ofwater in their communityExpected/wished sustainable main outcomes for this group:Information on the advancement of the project, and notably updates on the concrete outputs (safe water), information disseminated through local intermediaries
+Target Audiences Project events Project poster and leaflet Web portal Social Media LinkedIn, twitter Newsletter Webinars Project publications Key project results relevant to the target groups in particular Policy makers xx xx xx х xx XXX XXX Key interest: Responsible for ensuring the access to water to populations, policy makers need analytical and management tools adapted to the contexts.
+Also, LOTUS project will foster the exchange of best practices in that field on both 'sides' of the project Expected/wished sustainable main outcomes for this group: panel of best practices for implementing water-related innovations Networks, clusters and multipliers x xx xxx xxx xx x x Key interest: LOTUS approach to innovation will provide outcomes that are to be further replicated in other areas and enable various associations, networks, etc. to communicate to their communities about concrete solutions implemented on the field, Expected/wished sustainable main outcomes for this group: LOTUS intend to publish outcomes in water-related themes that will be targeting various decision makers.
+Water related networks will be invited to these discussions and thus benefit to LOTUS channel for reaching out to these stakeholders both in EU and India.
+Scientific community xxx х xx x xx xxx xxx Key interest: interested in the peer-reviewed (and non-refereed) publications Expected/wished sustainable main outcomes for this group: Publications Users xxx х х xx x xx xx Key interest: tailored solution addressing challenges there are facing within their day to day activities.
+Expected/wished sustainable main outcomes for this group: As an integrated solution, LOTUS will enhance the end-users' capacities to answer to the challenges they are facing.
+Local intermediaries xxx xxx х xxx Xx xxx х Key interest: information about the development of the sensors and its impact on the community Expected/wished sustainable main outcomes for this group: Information on the local development of the project, flyers, events

+Final-users xx xxx х xx х xxx х Key interest: information about the quality of water in their community Expected/wished sustainable main outcomes for this group: Information on the advancement of the project, and notably updates on the concrete outputs (safe water), information disseminated through local intermediaries